Vietnam.vn - Nền tảng quảng bá Việt Nam

 Huawei is expected to make a strong comeback in 2024.
 (Photo: SCMP)

 HarmonyOS is expected to reach a new milestone in 2024 with HarmonyOS Next, which will not support Android apps.
-Huawei is expected to introduce a developer preview version of HarmonyOS Next in the first quarter of 2024 and is working with major Chinese companies to develop native apps based on the operating system.
+Huawei is expected to introduce a developer preview version of HarmonyOS Next in the first quarter of 2024 and is working with major Chinese companies to develop native apps based on this operating system.

 McDonald's China – a network of more than 5,500 restaurants and over 200,000 employees serving more than 1 billion customers a year – becomes one of the first multinational food companies in the mainland to use HarmonyOS Next.